mieweb/docs/content/functions/encounters/working-in-a-visit-encounter.md

 The Clinical Education section provides the ability to Generate Clinical Education from your forms library if custom configured to batch forms and allows user to acknowledge clinical education material given to the patient and document what was given.

 ![](../working-in-a-visit-encounter.assets/a9e1a540a8651f71d0aaa27e5e6a7e73.png)

+Refer to [Clinical Education Encounter Section](clinical-education.md) guide for detailed information on this section.

 ### Future Appointments